 Lithotripsy procedures are reimbursed in the European Union, in Japan and in the United States.
 However, there can be no assurance that a decision to modify reimbursement will not affect the Company's business, financial conditions and results of operations.
-Procedures performed with the Company's Ablatherm device are not reimbursed in the United States or in any of the European Union countries with the exception of Italy and Germany, and there is no assurance that such reimbursement will be obtained.
+Procedures performed with the Company's Ablatherm device are not reimbursed in the United States or in any of the European Union countries with the exception of Italy, Germany and the UK, where it is partially reimbursed, and there is no assurance that such reimbursement will be obtained.
+If reimbursement for our products is unavailable or limited in scope or amount or if pricing is set at unsatisfactory levels, our business could be materially harmed.